katelovescode/rbemail/README.md

 1. Configure client-side *(see `public/examples` for some implementation examples based on different client-side environments)*
   > **FOR SIMPLE DEVELOPMENT**

   >With Sinatra already installed, you can use erb views to serve your form.
-Just add a Sinatra get command such as the following to `rbemail.rb`, before the `post` command:
+Just add a Sinatra get method such as the following to `rbemail.rb`, before the `post` method:
   ```
   # if developing a form
   get '/' do
     erb :index
   end
   ```
-  Then create your form in `views/index.erb` - currently, there is no command to change the view after post; in our Drupal example under "public", the Drupal module handles this.
-If you want to redirect the view after post, you'll need another erb command at the end of the script
+  Then create your form in `views/index.erb` - currently, there is no method to change the view after post; in our Drupal example under "public", the Drupal module handles this.
+If you want to redirect the view after post, you'll need another erb command at the end of the post method

 1. Navigate to the project directory and run mailcatcher: `mailcatcher`
 1. Fire up the app inside the project directory using shotgun: `shotgun config.ru`